elfhosted/elfhosted.com/docs/app/jackettio.md

 ### Setup Jackett

-Annatar relies on [Jackett][jackett] for returning results, so start with adding your indexers to Jackett.
+Jackettio relies on [Jackett][jackett] for returning results, so start with adding your indexers to Jackett.

 ### Configure your environment